binbashz/holbertonschool-simple_shell/README.md

 The shell is an executable file (program) that acts as an intermediary between the operating system and the user who enters commands in text mode.
 Its function is to read the command line, interpret its meaning, execute the command and then output the result via the outputs.
+Shell Programs
+A shell program is an application that allows interacting with the computer.
+In a shell the user can run programs and also redirect the input to come from a file and output to come from a file.
+Shells also provide programming constructions such as if, for, while, functions, variables etc. Additionally, shell programs offer features such as line editing, history.